Iron cycle: Bacterial influences

 Another way bacteria influence the iron cycle is through extracellular electron transfer.
 Extracellular electron transfer occurs when a bacterium, in the absence of oxygen, utilizes metals in its environment as a final electron acceptor.
 This involves pumping electrons outside the cell to extracellular metals as a way to complete the electron transport chain.
 One popular metal to perform extracellular electron transport to is Fe (III).
 Examples of bacteria such as Shewanella spp., Geobacter spp., and some Enterococcus spp. use this form of metabolism.
 This is an important metabolic process because it reduces ferric iron to ferrous iron, which is more readily bioavailable.
 Thus, extracellular electron transport has similar effects on the iron cycle as iron-oxidizing bacteria.
 Besides the iron cycle, extracellular electron transport also impacts the environment through increased biofilm growth and increased biofilm acidity.
-Moving away from the Earth, it has been theorized that bacteria that can undergo extracellular electron transfer may exist on Mars due to Mars' high iron oxide mineral content.

 Taken together these two metabolic processes underscore the important role bacteria have in the iron cycle and the environment as a whole.